 Some studies have found that probiotics can help ease constipation associated with Parkinson’s disease.

-A study published in Neurobiologyfound that people with Parkinson’s who consumed fermented milk containing several probiotic strains and prebiotic fiber had more frequent, complete bowel movements.
+published in Neurobiologyfound that people with Parkinson’s who consumed fermented milk containing several probiotic strains and prebiotic fiber had more frequent, complete bowel movements.

 Other treatments, such as laxatives, suppositories, and enemas, can have serious side effects.
 Your doctor can help guide you toward the most suitable treatment options when constipation persists.